doctest/doctest/scripts/random_dev_notes.md

 - signed/unsigned comparison trouble in assertions - also     CHECK(1 == false); (under MSVC)

+- integrate patreon

 - examples
     - removing everything with -dt- from the command line - https://github.com/onqtam/doctest/issues/20
     - using the fast assertions
     - a test in a header in one binary with multiple cpp files

 - write tests for the library itself
+    - macros should evaluate expressions only once
+    - macros should work with noncopyable types

 - better docs
     - not just for c++98